marklogic-community/smart-mastering-core/_pages/docs/matching-options.md

 to this algorithm later in the configuration.
 The other three attributes are used to find the code.

-For more details, see [Custom Match Algorithsm](../custom-match-algorithms/).
+For more details, see [Custom Match Algorithms](../custom-match-algorithms/).
 For an example, see [zip.xqy][zip.xqy].

+### Collections

+The `collections/content` elements can override the default collection used to determine the scope of the dataset being mastered.
+If multiple `content` elements are specified, the dataset is restricted to an intersection of those collections.

 ### Scoring